RobertWarrenGilmore/pgSandbox/README.md

 # instructions

 Change the values in appInfo.json. `host` should reflect the host where the app will be served and `name` should reflect the display name of the application.
+Also add a line `sparkPostApiKey=thisIsYourKey`, substituting your SparkPost API key, to the file .env, creating such a file if it doesn't exist.

 ## to install Node and NPM
 I recommend that you manage Node/NPM versions using NVM.
 Install it like so: